Edit in GitHubLog an issue

 Structure reference image

-Without the structure reference, you will see:
+Without the structure reference, you see:

 Without structure reference image